vikkio88/tinchi/readme.md

   You can specify just properties and values like this "tinchi search p:overflow#v:auto".
   This will print all the classes that apply an overflow auto.

+  you can also specify classnames like "tinchi serach c:small,big" This will print all the classes that are names like small or big.

 ```
 ## Docs
 ### Defaults